Program-Integrity-Alliance/demo-using-mcp-server/README.md

 This directory contains example scripts demonstrating how to integrate the PIA MCP Server with LangChain and various LLM providers.

+You can find out more about PIA's MCP Server [here](https://programintegrity.org/connect/)

 ## LangChain MCP Integration Example

-This example shows how to connect to the PIA MCP Server, discover available tools, and use them with AI agents powered by OpenAI, Azure OpenAI, or Claude models.
+This example shows how to connect to the PIA MCP Server, discover available tools, and use them with AI agents powered by OpenAI, Azure OpenAI, Claude, or Hugging Face models.

 ### Features

 - **Remote MCP Connection**: Connect to the PIA MCP server via HTTP/SSE using official `langchain-mcp-adapters`
 - **Dynamic Tool Discovery**: Automatically discover and load all available MCP tools
-- **Multiple LLM Support**: Works with OpenAI, Azure OpenAI, and Claude (Anthropic) models
+- **Multiple LLM Support**: Works with OpenAI, Azure OpenAI, Claude (Anthropic), and Hugging Face models
 - **LangChain Integration**: Seamlessly integrate MCP tools with LangChain agents using modern LangChain 1.0 API
 - **Example Queries**: Includes working examples for common use cases